Poverty and Human Services

 The Rural Poverty Research Center

-From 2002 through 2005, RUPRI operated the Rural Poverty Research Center through a grant from the US Department of Health & Human Services' Office of the Assistant Secretary for Planning & Evaluation.
-The Center worked to examine both the causes and consequences of poverty in rural areas and the factors affecting the success of policies to improve the self sufficiency and well-being of low income workers and families in rural America.
+Since its founding, RUPRI has recognized the vast swaths of poverty across the rural geography and worked to understand its impact on rural economies and social structures.
+This work has been conducted and disseminated through various methods.
+From 2002 through 2005, RUPRI operated the Rural Poverty Research Center through a grant from the US Department of Health & Human Services’ Office of the Assistant Secretary for Planning & Evaluation.
+The Center worked to examine both the causes and consequences of poverty in rural areas and the factors affecting the success of policies to improve the self-sufficiency and well-being of low income workers and families in rural America.